ufal/optimal-reference-translations/README.md

-This is a repository for two papers.

-- **Quality and Quantity of Machine Translation References for Automated Metrics [paper WIP]**
-  > Effect of reference quality and quantity on automatic metric performance.
-- **Evaluating Optimal Reference Translations [[paper]](https://arxiv.org/abs/2311.16787)**
-  > Creation of the data and human aspects of annotation and translation.
+This is a repository for two papers: **Quality and Quantity of Machine Translation References for Automated Metrics [paper WIP]** - effect of reference quality and quantity on automatic metric performance, and **Evaluating Optimal Reference Translations [[paper]](https://arxiv.org/abs/2311.16787)** - creation of the data and human aspects of annotation and translation.

 # Quality and Quantity of Machine Translation References for Automated Metrics [paper WIP]